fdebrus/Nikobus-HA/README.md

 **Important Note:** The integration maintains synchronization with Nikobus using two methods:

-a.
+**a**.
 Any physical button must be included in the button_config file.
 This ensures that when the button is pressed, it triggers a refresh of the impacted module(s) and immediately updates Home Assistant (HA).

-b.
+**b**.
 Refresh mechanism, which can be either integration-based with a custom refresh rate or Feedback Module-based with Nikobus's internal refresh rate.

   The later might introduce a delay, meaning the integration will not retrieve the module status until the next refresh cycle.
 As a result, HA and Nikobus might be out of sync until the subsequent refresh cycle.
 By accurately defining all physical buttons in method (a), HA will remain consistently synchronized; otherwise, delays might occur if relying solely on method (b).